 Introduction

-- 116 miles (187Km) of surfacing treatments
+- Completed 164.6 miles of surfacing and large-scale patching

-You can find out more about how we repair potholes here
+You can find out more about how we repair potholes here.

 Our challenge